Social Behavior Mapping: Connecting Behavior, Emotions and Consequences Across the Day

 Social Behavior Maps help students dissect a situation—either before it’s taken place so they can better plan, or afterward so they can explore perspectives and bring to light why everyone acted as they did.
 Behavior is labeled expected, which gives others neutral to positive thoughts and feelings, or unexpected, which results in others having uncomfortable thoughts and feelings.
 Using these terms enables us to talk about expectations without judgement (inappropriate is a negative term; unexpected isn’t) and helps students develop self-awareness and figure out the hidden rules of a situation.
 Make sure the student understands these terms before filling out a map.

 Start by having the student identify a situation and a few unexpected behaviors resulting from that situation, then have him or her figure out the corresponding expected behaviors they are capable of.
 Next, complete the Expected side of the map (the side with the smiley face), and move progressively through the next sections.
 Have the student brainstorm behaviors, feelings, and consequences in each column and step in to guide their thinking when necessary.
-When you are done, you’ll have a clear map to help your student understand the Social-Emotional Chain Reaction tied to the expected and unexpected behaviors for a given situation—and a teaching tool to show how each behavior predicts how others will think or feel.
+Then, repeat on the Unexpected side of the map.
+When you’re done, you’ll have a clear map to help your student understand the Social-Emotional Chain Reaction tied to the expected and unexpected behaviors for a given situation—and a teaching tool to show how each behavior predicts how others will think or feel.
+Learn more teaching tips and discover the official 10 steps to teaching social behavior mapping in the video below.

 Check out this article for more information on Social Behavior Mapping.